Emily Murphy: Persons case

 The campaign became known as The Persons Case and reached the Supreme Court of Canada in March 1928.
-The Court held that women were not qualified to sit in the Senate.
+The court held that women were not qualified to sit in the Senate.
 The five women then appealed to the Judicial Committee of the Privy Council in Britain.
 On 18 October 1929, in a decision called Edwards v.
-Canada (Attorney General), the Privy Council declared that 'persons' in Section 24 of the BNA Act of 1867 should be interpreted to include both males and females; therefore, women were eligible to serve in the Senate.
+Canada (Attorney General), the Privy Council declared that 'persons' in Section 24 of the British North American Act 1867 should be interpreted to include both males and females; therefore, women were eligible to serve in the Senate.

 Despite the ruling, Murphy never did serve in the Senate.
 After the ruling, the first seat to open up in the Senate was in Quebec - Murphy lived in Alberta.
 As well, the Prime Minister at the time, William Lyon Mackenzie King, was a Liberal, and Murphy was a partisan Conservative.
 She was passed over in favour of philanthropist Cairine Wilson in 1930.

 After the Conservatives under R. B. Bennett won the 1930 federal election, Murphy was denied a chance to sit in the Senate again in 1931, because the vacancy had been caused by the death of a Catholic senator, and Murphy was a Protestant.
 (Meat-packer Robert Burns got the seat.)
 Murphy died in 1933 without fulfilling her dream of sitting in Canada's upper chamber.

 The five appellants in the Person's Case were known as the Famous Five (or the Valiant Five) and were considered leaders in education for social reform and women's rights.
 They challenged convention and established an important precedent in Canadian history.
 In Canada's Senate Chamber, the five women are honoured with a plaque that reads, "To further the cause of womankind these five outstanding pioneer women caused steps to be taken resulting in the recognition by the Privy Council of women as persons eligible for appointment to the Senate of Canada."
 Murphy, along with the rest of the Famous Five, was featured on the back of one of the Canadian 50-dollar bills issued in 2004 as part of the Canadian Journey Series.